ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ## Columns / fields

-By default, Hydrahon will simply select all fields using the `*` asterisks.
+By default, Hydrahon will simply select all fields using the `*` asterisk.

 ```php
 // SQL: select * from `people`